jae2/autm-rb/_posts/2014-12-18-getting-started-with-terraform.md

 **Terraform is not a library for interacting with your cloud provider**

 Terraform is a much higher level abstraction.
-Libaries like fog will call the api functions of your cloud provider.
+Libraries like fog will call the api functions of your cloud provider.
 Terraform, simply requires you to define what your infrastructure looks like across multiple cloud providers using a template/configuration file pattern.
 There is very little logic and flow control involved.

 **Terraform is not a means to orchestrate application deployment**